CodeSteel/HowToGMODServer/README.md

 Welcome to "How to Manage a Garry's Mod Server", here I will try to explain the process of managing a Garry's Mod server properly with the aim of productivity and scale over time.
 I am sick of seeing populated servers with horrible development practices and even more so, tired of working for them, so read this guide and fix your shit.

+Disclaimer, all of the information in this README was gathered from my own personal experience.
+I built and managed a successful Garry's Mod server in the past and continue to do commissions for other servers in the community.

 ## The Explanation

 ### 1. Github